 It’s taken me a lot longer than it should have to get around to this review.
-The fact that I’ve made it at-all proves that NieR Automata is a game that I can’t really seem to get away from.
-Now, a fair few months after release, I can safely say it’s one of the most intriguing and all-round excellent games to come out in a really long time.
+The fact that I’m still playing NieR Automata is certainly a positive, and now it’s been a few months I can safely say it’s one of the most intriguing and all-round excellent games to come out in a really long time.

-As far as sequels go NieR Automata triggers a fair few warning flags – a different developer, different characters and a lengthy time gap from the release of the original.
-Yet all of this ends up working in its favor, and Platinum Games deserve credit for creating a title that both stands on its own whilst also invoking the feel of the original game.
+As far as sequels go, NieR Automata triggers a fair few warning flags – a different developer, different characters and a lengthy time gap from the release of the original.
+Yet all of this ends up working in its favour, and Platinum Games deserve credit for creating a title that both stands on its own whilst also invoking the feel of the original game.

 In this regard NieR Automata draws an odd comparison to Transformers Devastation – the way Platinum Games interpreted the Transformers universe is certainly not dissimilar to their take on NieR.
 The overall experience is a pretty fair split between the satisfying action mechanics the studio is known for, and the experimental game design components that make the original Nier one of last generation’s most intriguing and original games.
 All of this is held together by a surprisingly compelling story, and whilst it lacks an overall driving force this is overshadowed by the fact that NieR Automata does an astounding job of delivering its narrative through the channels provided by the game’s mechanics.
 As part of this the game even works in elements such as saving and upgrades directly into the story.
 Meanwhile the characters, setting and atmosphere feel perfectly crafted, and Keiichi Okabe returns to complement all this with a selection of stunning musical compositions.